zkutasi/homelab/backups/README.md

 - Encryption
 - Support for Linux as well as Windows
 - Centralized management with web GUI (Native UI is not OK)
-- Preferrably agent-based (SSH would not be on Windows)
+- Preferably agent-based (SSH would not be on Windows)
 - Server is dockerized, agents could be dockerized or single-binary
-- Free and Open source, preferrably 0$ cost
+- Free and Open source, preferably 0$ cost
 - Local, remote and cloud support (possibly with RClone) for repositories

 ### What to back up (non-exhaustive list)